 Epigastric or periumbilical pain followed by brief nausea, vomiting, and anorexia

 After a few hours, the pain shifts to the right lower quadrant.
 Pain increases with cough and motion.

 Classic signs of appendicitis are

 Unfortunately, these classic findings appear in < 50% of patients.
 Many variations of appendicitis symptoms and signs occur.
 Pain may not be localized, particularly in infants and children.
 Tenderness may be diffuse or, in rare instances, absent.
 Bowel movements are usually less frequent or absent; if diarrhea is a sign, a retrocecal appendix should be suspected.
-RBCs or WBCs may be present in the urine.
-Atypical symptoms are common among elderly patients and pregnant women; in particular, pain is less severe and local tenderness is less marked.
+Red or white blood cells may be present in the urine.
+Atypical symptoms are common among older patients and pregnant women; in particular, pain is less severe and local tenderness is less marked.